chunngaimo/noteTakerWithExpress/README.md

 3. Type in your note's title and text on the right-side of the screen.

-4. Click the Save icon in the navigation bar in the top right of the screen.
+4. Click the Save icon in the navigation bar in the top right of the screen to save notes.

+5. Click the Delete icon in the navigation bar in the top right of the screen to delete notes

 -------------------------